dwhieb/Nisinoon/README.md

 ## How to Update the Data on the Website

-The following process will fetch the latest bibliography data from Zotero and the latest component data from Google Sheets, update the site with that data, and deploy the new site to production.
+The steps below will update the website with the latest data.
+In particular, it will:

+- Fetch the latest bibliography data from Zotero.
+- Fetch the latest components data from Google Sheets.
+- Deploy the new data to the website.
+- Archive the database with Zenodo.

+To start this process, do the following:

 1. Go to [this link](https://github.com/dwhieb/Nisinoon/actions/workflows/update.yml).
 2. Click the **Run Workflow** button on the right.